rustsec/advisory-db/README.md

 ![Maintained: Q2 2022][maintained-image]
 [![Project Chat][chat-image]][chat-link]

-The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io.
+The RustSec Advisory Database is a repository of security advisories[^1] filed against Rust crates published via https://crates.io.
 A human-readable version of the advisory database can be found at https://rustsec.org/advisories/.